 - Repair or reuse clothes wherever possible.
 We can teach children how to sew and mend clothes

 - Replace items only when necessary and only buy what you need

 - Give outgrown children’s clothes away and accept those offered to you

 - Give clothes that no longer fit to charity for resale or recycling

 - If you need to buy new clothes, buy from ethical retailers who are committed to sustainable production.

 - Start asking questions of your favourite brands and get your kids involved too.
 Use the hashtag #whomademyclothes on social media to force brands to be more transparent about their supply chains

-- Get involved at protests and support organisations who are fighting the slow fashion revolution – such as Greenpeace and Fashion Revolution
+- Get involved at protests and support organisations who are fighting the slow fashion revolution.
+These include Greenpeace and Fashion Revolution